Fahim-Alam/Spaceship_Game/README.md

 #### To make the X-Wing shoot a bullet, use the left Ctrl key.
 To make the Tie Fighter shoot a bullet, use the right Ctrl key.

-This is a game written in Pygame, which allows two players to play at once!
+This is a game written in Pygame, and it allows two players to play at once!